The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 • Continued or worsened burnout among current psychiatrists and therapists.

 • Higher rates of untreated mental illness, leading to worsening symptoms and hospitalizations.
+The consequences of untreated mental illness can be long-term and severe, affecting social, developmental, and future wellbeing, especially for children and adolescents.

 • Increased burden on emergency departments and primary care providers.